 Ashiatsu Oriental Bar Therapy® is a deep massage technique that a practitioner does with the feet while holding onto bars mounted on the ceiling.

-Also called DeepFeet Bar Therapy and developed in the early to mid-1990s by massage therapist Ruthie Hardee, this type of massage combines Eastern barefoot massage with Western medical knowledge.
+This type of massage is also called DeepFeet Bar Therapy and was developed in the early to mid-1990s by massage therapist Ruthie Hardee.
+The technique combines Eastern barefoot massage with Western medical knowledge.

-Although Hardee's inspiration came from Eastern massage, she developed her system based more on Western osteopathic and myofascial principles, and less on traditional Eastern energy principles, with the goal of releasing fibrotic and adhered scar tissue.
+Although Hardee's inspiration came from Eastern massage, she developed her system based more on Western osteopathic and myofascial principles, and less on traditional Eastern energy principles.
+The goal is to release fibrotic and adhered scar tissue.
 She also emphasizes massaging the muscles on the back of the body.

-Using their feet to perform smooth, flowing massage strokes (similar to Swedish massage) on lubricated skin and to apply pressure to strategic points along the spine, practitioners create a push-pull-pumping effect on the soft tissue around the space between the vertebral discs.
-This deep compression creates a mobilization that gives the nucleus pulposus (the gel-like substance in discs) a chance to return to its proper place.
+Practitioners use their feet to do smooth, flowing massage strokes (similar to Swedish massage) on lubricated skin and to apply pressure to strategic points along the spine.
+This approach creates a push-pull-pumping effect on the soft tissue around the space between the vertebral discs.
+The deep compression creates a mobilization that gives the nucleus pulposus (the gel-like substance in discs) a chance to return to its proper place.

-Although this massage style has helped many people with back pain, a number of contraindications make the deep compression of this barefoot massage inadvisable for some people.
+Although this barefoot massage style has helped many people with back pain, a number of contraindications make the deep compression inadvisable for some people.
 Do not receive the massage if you have any of the following conditions:

 Juliet Bourne, Get On My Back, Massage & Bodywork, August/September 2000.